Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsubsection{Circuit stability analysis}

-In impedance acquisition devices, the use of multiplexing chips and the physical characteristics of the PCB inevitably introduce parasitic capacitance at both the inverting input of the operational amplifier in the I-V conversion circuit and the output of the operational amplifier in the voltage excitation circuit.
-Parasitic capacitance can degrade circuit stability and increase the risk of oscillation.
-Shen Qidong (1990) studied the impact of parasitic capacitance on operational amplifier circuits and proposed effective compensation methods \cite{Shen1990StrayCapacitanceEffect}, which serve as valuable references for the circuit analysis in this study.
+In the impedance acquisition device, parasitic capacitances are unavoidable at the input of the I–V conversion circuit and the output of the voltage excitation circuit as a result of the multiplexers and the physical properties of the PCB.
+Parasitic capacitance adversely affects circuit stability and increases the likelihood of oscillation.
+Shen Qidong (1990) systematically analyzed the impact of parasitic capacitance on operational amplifier circuits and proposed effective compensation techniques \cite{Shen1990StrayCapacitanceEffect}, offering valuable guidance for the circuit analysis presented in this work.

-As shown in Fig.\ref{fig-7}, the voltage excitation signal $V_{1}$ generates an excitation current through resistor $R_{1}$, which is applied to the inverting input of the operational amplifier in the I-V conversion circuit.
-Meanwhile, the parasitic capacitance introduced by the multiplexer, which exists between the inverting input of the operational amplifier and ground, influences the circuit’s frequency characteristics.
-The loop gain of the circuit is:
+As illustrated in Fig.\ref{fig-4}, the voltage excitation signal V1 produces a current through resistor R1 that is applied to the I–V conversion circuit.
+In addition, parasitic capacitance introduced by the multiplexer between the inverting input of the operational amplifier and ground influences the circuit’s frequency response.
+The loop gain of the circuit can be expressed as: